 Imagine that the road to divorce is like getting from one side of New York City (married) to the other side of New York City (divorced).
 You’re not sure how to get there, so you need some help from someone who does.

-Most people just go hire an attorney.
+Most people just go hire an attorney who files papers in court and proceeds with litigation to decide every issue which must be resolved in order to “resolve” the financial and parenting issues of the parties.
 This is effective, but it might be a bit like hiring a Sherman Tank and a contingent of marines to guide your way.

 You would get from one side of the city (married) to the other (divorced).
 Along the way, it would be very expensive, it might require a lot of armor that you don’t really need, and there might be some collateral damage.
 Indeed, the marines or the driver of the tank might say and do some things, or take some actions, that you didn’t really want them to take.
 But you would live with it, pay the price, and you would end up divorced.

 You’ve heard the stories about litigated divorce.
-It sounds great going into it.
-It’s very reassuring for someone to tell you that you can just climb in the tank and they’ll take care of you.
-What they don’t tell you up front is the full cost and the collateral damage.
-Not many people are thrilled with their litigated divorce process (just ask a few).
+It feels great, climbing into the nice, safe space of the tank.
+It’s very reassuring for someone to tell you that you can just hunker down for the ride and they’ll take care of you.
+What they don’t tell you up front is the full cost of the ride, and the collateral damage to buildings and streets and other bystanders that goes along with it.
+Not many people are thrilled with their litigated divorce process.
+(Ask a few of your friends to tell you how it was for them.)

 Well, now there’s an alternative.
 Maybe you could just take a taxi.